Double Olympic champion has "no regrets", but wishes she could have broken Ingemar Stenmark's World Cup wins record

 "I always worked as hard as possible and I have no regrets.
 I mean, I wish I could have broken the World Cup win record, but I still don't regret doing everything that I did because it led me to where I am now." - Lindsey Vonn speaking to Olympic Channel

 Vonn spoke to Olympic Channel about 'The Final Season' and a whole range of topics.
-That interview is coming soon.

 Speaking exclusively to Olympic Channel, Vonn said she reflects on her career with a great deal of pride:

 "It's not really about the records so much as how hard I worked to where I got and my family's sacrifices and there is a lot of people who worked very hard to get me to where I am.

 "I'm proud of all the work that we put in and, you know, I think the biggest thing is always giving 100 percent.

 "I never look back and think that I could have done more or I could have worked harder."